 Well, it was all about the food.
 While we were at Club Letoonia Fethiye, we talked about food – and, once we’d left Club Letoonia Fethiye, we talked about the food…soooo much food.

-Above is the main dining area which had a complete revamp for the 2014 summer season.
+Above is the main dining area.
 This is the building you can see from the sea – so you can breakfast, lunch and dinner while overlooking Fethiye and the bay from Letoonia.

 There are other areas where you can eat, too.
 No need to come dashing to this area for meal times; it’s just that food choice here was immense.